breylaude/blog/_posts/2023-12-14-rk3588-npu-matrix-multuplication-performance-benchmark.md

 comments: true
 ---

-The goal is to run a fine-tuned large language model on my RK3588 development board for hacking/red teaming cases.
+The goal is to run a fine-tuned large language model on my RK3588 development board for Laude Tech's hacking/red teaming cases.

 Right now, it appears that the RWKV model is the simplest to implement.
 I don't have to figure out a way to make **MultiHeadAttention** function on the NPU, at least.